lasigeBioTM/MER/README.md

 nicotinic acid-adenine dinucleotide phosphate
 ```

-Assuming that the file is called "lexicon.txt", you process it as follows:
+Assuming that the file is called __lexicon.txt__, you process it as follows:

 ```shell
 (cd data; ../produce_data_files.sh lexicon.txt)